infracost/docs/docs/integrations/environment_variables.md

   INFRACOST_TERRAFORM_BINARY=~/bin/terragrunt_0.29 infracost breakdown --path=/path/to/code
   ```

+### INFRACOST_PARALLELISM
+If using multiple projects using a [config_file](/docs/multi_project/config_file) this limits the number of projects processed in parallel.
+By default the parallelization level is set to 4×CPU count but capped at 16.
+To help with debugging set this to `1` so that the projects are processed synchronously.

 #### CI/CD integrations

 Only for *non-GitHub-Actions* [CI/CD integration](/docs/integrations/cicd): the [infracost/infracost Docker image](https://hub.docker.com/repository/docker/infracost/infracost) ([Dockerfile](https://github.com/infracost/infracost/blob/master/Dockerfile)) has the latest stable versions of terraform and terragrunt; so you can set this environment variable to: